 Many pet owners might think switching your senior dog’s diet this late in their life might be too big of a change for them.
-Dog parents think that their dog’s bodies won’t react well to it, but it would be the complete opposite.
-There is no better time or reason to switch your dog into a raw food diet nevertheless of their age.
+Dog parents think that their dog’s bodies won’t react well to it, but it's actually the complete opposite.
+There is no better time or reason to switch your dog to a raw food diet regardless of their age.

 A healthy and fresh diet will give your dog a lot more benefits than any other type of dog food.
 For example, feeding your senior dog raw food will give their bodies access to antioxidants which will help slow down the aging process!

 The raw diet will also include whole food vitamins and enzymes which are key for a dog to living longer!

 Dog Food For Senior Dogs

 Although there are many options for dog food for senior dogs, none are as good as feeding raw.

 Types of dog food:

 Dry is considered the most economical choice of dog food because it tends to be the cheapest and most uncomplicated way of feeding your dog.
 Dry food would be considered as kibble and would be the choice of dog food that will have the least influence on your dog’s health in terms of nutrients and vitamins.